 Just because you retire doesn’t mean you stop paying tax.
-Some income you receive in retirement may be tax free (such as interest from ISAs or certain state benefits), but other income — such as your pension (including your state pension) is potentially taxable.
-Find out what you need to know and where you can go for help.
+Some income you receive in retirement will be tax free, but other income will not.
+Find out about your tax codes in retirement and where you can go for help.

-Your tax code(s) makes sure (in theory at least) that you’re paying the right amount of tax on your state pension and any private or workplace pensions you have, plus any other work you may do after you retire.
+Your tax code(s) are meant to makes sure that you’re paying the right amount of tax.
+That could be tax you owe on your state pension and any private or workplace pensions you have.
+You may also be taxed on any work you may do after you retire.
 Each pension you receive will have its own tax code, so you could have several different codes for each tax year.

 Common tax code letters